Neo23x0/signature-base/README.md

 - ./yara/thor_inverse_matches.yar
 - ./yara/yara_mixed_ext_vars.yar

+## High Quality YARA Rules Feed

+If you liked my rules, please check our [commercial rule set and rule feed service](https://www.nextron-systems.com/2018/12/21/yara-rule-sets-and-rule-feed/), which contains better and 20 times the number of rules.

 ## License

 ![Creative Commons License](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)

 All signatures and IOC files in this repository, except the YARA rules created by 3rd parties, are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).

 The license of this repository changed in August 2018.
 All forks or copies of this repository that were created before August 26th of 2018 are licensed under GPL 3.0. you can find the [last GPL version](https://github.com/Neo23x0/signature-base/releases/tag/v1.0) in the release section.